Graded Hecke algebras and equivariant constructible sheaves on the nilpotent cone

 \section{Description of $\mc D^b_{G \times GL_1}(\mf g_N)$ with Hecke algebras}

 We want to make a (right) module category of $\mh H = \mh H (G,M,q\cE)$ equivalent with a category of equivariant constructible sheaves.
-Since we work with complexes of sheaves, we have to look at differential graded $\mh H$-modules.
+In view of Theorem \ref{thm:1.2}, we should compare with $\mc D^b_{G \times GL_1} (\mf g_N,K_N)$, the triangulated subcategory of $\mc D^b_{G \times \C^\times} (\mf g_N)$ generated by the simple summands of the semisimple object $K_N$.
+Since that involves complexes of sheaves, we have to look at differential graded $\mh H$-modules.
 Recall that $\mh H$ has no terms in odd degrees, so that its differential can only be zero.
 Hence a differential graded $\mh H$-module $M$ is just a graded $\mh H$-module $\bigoplus_{n \in \Z} M_n$ with a differential $d_M$ of degree 1.